-The U.S. Environmental Protection Agency is issuing a Notice of Intent to Delete the Vancouver Water Station #1 (WS1) and #4 (WS4) Superfund Sites in Vancouver, Washington from the National Priorities List.
+The U.S. Environmental Protection Agency issued a Notice of Intent to Delete the Vancouver Water Station #1 (WS1) and #4 (WS4) Superfund Sites in Vancouver, Washington from the National Priorities List.
 The NPL is a list of hazardous waste sites (Superfund Sites) in the United States that EPA designated as national priorities for cleanup.
-This fact sheet provides information about the history of WS1 and WS4 and why EPA is proposing to delete these sites from the NPL.
+This fact sheet provides information about the history of WS1 and WS4 and why EPA deleted these sites from the NPL.